What’s the Best Way to Stretch? Hint: A Power Band Is Essential, Static Stretching Is Not

 Power Band: Brief History

-The popularization of the power band (and my career to some degree) owes a lot to one brilliant American Physio, Kelly Starrett.
+The popularization of the modern power band (and my career to some degree) owes a lot to one brilliant American Physio, Kelly Starrett.
 Author of must-read books on improving mobility and human function Becoming A Supple Leopard, Ready To Run and Deskbound: Standing Up to a Sitting World, Kelly rose to prominence through his ground-breaking work on MobilityWOD in the early 2000s.

 The Problem With Traditional Stretching